-Deliverables

-The CSC will be responsible for developing a work plan that will be made public.

-Minutes of all CSC meetings/teleconferences will be made public within 5 business days of the meeting.

-The CSC will also provide regular updates to the direct customers of the IANA naming services.

-Processes for remedial actions in the CSC
+Processes for remedial actions in the CSC [Leaving this here for now]

+Remedial Action Procedures

-the Customer Standing Committee (CSC) is a function for remedial actions relating to IANA operational functions.
+A responsibility of the Customer Standing Committee (CSC) is to pursue remedial actions relating to the performance of IANA operational functions.
 As outlined [in detail in xxx..yy.zzz – Design Team M – ‘escalation’] CWG foresee and recommend three sets of process in case of issues in IANA functions operational issues.

 Root Zone Emergency - a process for TLD managers in cases where expedited handling is required and is essentially the same as the process currently (before transition) used by ICANN (Annex X)